PeterPierinakos/PeterPierinakos/README.md

 # Peter Pierinakos

-- Rust and TypeScript developer
+- Rust developer
-- Several Rust and personal projects
+- Constantly working on new Rust projects
 - Lover of Free and Open Source
 - 1 year of general programming experience